sonifydata/twotone.io/index.md

     <div class="tile">
     	<h4 class="post-title">Developed by</h4>
     	<p class="post-excerpt">TwoTone is a <a href="https://www.sonify.io">Sonify</a> project built with support from <a href="https://newsinitiative.withgoogle.com">Google News Initiative</a>.
-The app was originally developed by Datavized Technologies.
+The app was originally developed by Datavized Technologies.</p>
     </div><!-- /.tile -->

     <div class="tile">